 - Adjust for Wind & Current: Thrusters work best when compensating for external forces.

-- Coordinate with the Main Engine: Thrusters provide side-power, while the engine stabilizes movement.
+- Coordinate with the Main Engine: Thrusters provide side-power, but the engine stabilizes movement.

 Following these steps improves control, efficiency, and safety while using bow thrusters.

-Modern bow thrusters require precise control, which is why many are now proportional thrusters.
+Modern bow thrusters require precise control, which is why many are now called proportional thrusters.
 Instead of just ON/OFF functionality, proportional systems allow the operator to adjust thrust levels smoothly.
-Advantages of proportional thrusters include:
+Advantages of proportional thrusters:

 - More energy-efficient, reducing strain inside the boat.